- Hide menu

 Preparation:

 1. To make your oat flour, place 1 cup of raw oats in the food processor and process until it becomes a fine powder.
-Don’t grind down the other 2 cups.
-This is all for texture purposes.

-3. As the food processor is running, drizzle in the melted coconut oil.
-You may need to stop a few times and scrap the sides and spread the dough around evenly.
+• You may need to stop a few times and scrape the sides and spread the dough around evenly.

-4. Transfer the batter to a bowl and hand mix in the chocolate chips until well incorporated.
+5. Transfer the batter to a bowl and hand mix in the chocolate chips until well incorporated.

-6. Place the cookie on the mesh dehydrator sheet.
+7. Place the cookie on the mesh dehydrator sheet.

-15 thoughts on “Chocolate Chip Cookies
+47 thoughts on “Chocolate Chip Cookies (version 2)

 1. tanya lyness says: